 (6) The purposes specified under subclause (4)(d) must include the identification of the premises in relation to which the warrant is issued.

+[Clause 51 inserted by No. 13 of 2005 s.
+32.]

 52. Obstructing or hindering inspector

 A person must not, without reasonable excuse, obstruct or hinder an inspector in the exercise of an inspector’s powers under clause 48, 49 or 50.